seoanalyze/resource-listing/README.md

 This package allows you to list resources and order them based on a specific column.
-I've added a filter function to this fork.
+I've added a filter function and an option to display a third row (+ you can display data from a related model too) to this fork.

 # Installation
 You can install the package in a Laravel app with Nova installed